golang/proposal/design/draft-fuzzing.md

 The generated corpus will be in a new directory within `$GOCACHE`, in the form
-$GOCACHE/fuzz/$pkg/$test/$name, where $pkg is the package path containing the fuzz target, $test is the target name, and $name is the name of the file.
+$GOCACHE/fuzz/$pkg/$test/$name, where $pkg is the package path containing the fuzz test, $test is the name of the fuzz test, and $name is the name of the file.

-The default behavior of `go test` will be to build and run the fuzz targets using the seed corpus only.
+The default behavior of `go test` will be to build and run the fuzz tests using the seed corpus only.
 No special instrumentation would be needed, the mutation engine would not run, and the test can be cached as usual.
-This default mode **will not** run the generated corpus against the fuzz target.
+This default mode **will not** run the generated corpus against the fuzz test.
 This is to allow for reproducibility and cacheability for `go test` executions by default.

-In order to run a fuzz target with the mutation engine, `-fuzz` will take a regexp which must match only one fuzz target.
+In order to run a fuzz test with the mutation engine, `-fuzz` will take a regexp which must match only one fuzz test.
-In this situtation, only the fuzz target will run (ignoring all other tests).
+In this situtation, only the fuzz test will run (ignoring all other tests).
 Only one package is allowed to be tested at a time in this mode.
 The following flags will be added or have modified meaning:

 ```
 -fuzz name
-    Run the fuzz target with the given regexp.
+    Run the fuzz test with the given regexp.
 Must match at most one fuzz
-    target.
+    test.
 -fuzztime
     Run enough iterations of the fuzz test to take t, specified as a
     time.Duration (for example, -fuzztime 1h30s).